5 min read

 Handling special requests and custom orders

 Accommodating special requests can enhance customer loyalty, but must be managed carefully.
-Local Line's messaging system allows direct customer communication, enabling hubs to address specific needs without disrupting overall workflows.
+Local Line's built in email CRM allows direct customer communication, enabling hubs to address specific needs without disrupting overall workflows.

 Clear policies regarding customization requests help maintain operational consistency.